NAT & PAT Technology

 What is NAT

-The problem with IPv4 addresses
+The Problem with IPv4 addresses

 An IP address is used as an endpoint identifier in IP-based communications.
 It is just like a telephone number.
 When you want to call another person over your mobile, you dial his telephone number.
 The call is established between phone numbers.